solarus-games/zsdx/readme.md

 ![Zelda: Mystery of Solarus DX Logo](/data/logos/logo.png)

-# Zelda: Mystery of Solarus XD
+# Zelda: Mystery of Solarus DX

 This package contains the data files of the game Zelda: Mystery of Solarus DX.
 This quest is a free, open-source game that works with [Solarus](https://github.com/christopho/solarus),